 What is in the Status Certificate?

-Property management legally has 10 calendar days to prepare the documents for a standard order.
+The property management company legally has 10 calendar days to prepare the documents for a standard order.
 The cost is $100.00 and they will not start preparing the documents until the full payment has been processed.
-Many property management companies offer an expedited service; 2 or 5 days, for an extra cost.
+Many property management companies offer an expedited service; 2 or 5 days, but it will cost extra.

 The items that are included in the status certificate include: